 Pets are often overlooked in disaster preparedness plans.
 Explore different initiatives that ensure both pets and their owners are protected when disasters strike.

-These resources explore how well-planned relocations can help to increase resilience and reduce disaster risk.
+These resources analyse how well-planned relocations can help to increase resilience and reduce disaster risk.

 Poverty is both a risk driver and consequence of disasters.
 These resources explore the nexus between poverty and disasters, as well as efforts to reduce disaster risks for vulnerable populations.